mmdagent-ex/site-doc/content.en/docs/00_build.md

 ## Windows

 Download from the Release page of the MMDAgent-EX repository.
-Get `MMDAgent-EX-x64-vx.x.zip` from the latest release (or Win32 if you prefer) and rxtract all to a folder.
+Get `MMDAgent-EX-x64-vx.x.zip` from the latest release (or Win32 if you prefer) and extract all to a folder.

 - [Releases - MMDAgent-EX](https://github.com/mmdagent-ex/MMDAgent-EX/releases/latest)